dguastaf/ArduinoDigitalThermostat/README.md

 - Read the temperature on an iPhone app via the internet, anywhere in the world
 - Set the heater to a specific temperature from the iPhone app

-Current Hardware:
+Hardware:
+- Arduino UNO
+- Arduino WiFi Shield 101
-Arduino UNO with TMP 36 temperature sensor and LCD screen
+- TMP 36 temperature sensor
+- LCD screen
+- Servo motor